skoolkid/skoolkit/sphinx/source/commands.rst

                           Write files in this directory (default is '.')
-    -D, --decimal         Write the disassembly in decimal -H, --hex             Write the disassembly in hexadecimal -l, --lower           Write the disassembly in lower case -o, --rebuild-images  Overwrite existing image files
+    -D, --decimal         Write the disassembly in decimal -H, --hex             Write the disassembly in hexadecimal -j NAME, --join-css NAME
+                          Concatenate CSS files into a single file with this name -l, --lower           Write the disassembly in lower case -o, --rebuild-images  Overwrite existing image files
     -p, --package-dir     Show path to skoolkit package directory and exit